Student Route visa

 The Home Office is introducing a new Hong Kong British National (Overseas) visa for those who are British National Overseas citizens and ordinarily resident in Hong Kong.
 You can find further guidance about this visa in this document.

-The Home Office has announced they will be introducing a Graduate Work Visa for students who complete a Bachelor Degree or above in the summer of 2021.
+The Home Office has announced they will be introducing a Graduate Route for students who succesfully complete a course at Bachelor Degree level or above on 1 July 2021.
 You can find the answers to common questions about this visa in this document.